After Floyd, Congress ready to plunge into policing laws

 “Democrats should be on notice that talk is cheap and that Black folks are very clear that our vote put them over the top and put them in the position to govern,” Mitchell said.
 “And now they need to govern and lead with the clarity that it is the Black community, the Black vote and Black movements that were an essential part of the electoral coalition that brought them into this position.”

-Associated Press writers Darlene Superville in Washington and Kat Stafford in Detroit contributed to this report.
+Associated Press reporters Darlene Superville in Washington and Kat Stafford in Detroit contributed to this report.